opensearch-project/opensearch-plugins/META.md

 ## Managing OpenSearch Plugins

-We use [meta](https://github.com/mateodelnorte/meta) to manage OpenSearch plugins as a set.
+We use [meta](https://github.com/mateodelnorte/meta) to manage OpenSearch and OpenSearch Dashoards plugins as a set.
+There are two sets: [OpenSearch plugins](plugins/.meta) and [OpenSearch Dashboards Plugins](dashboards-plugins/.meta).
+If you need a meta project for all components included in OpenSearch, see [opensearch-build/meta](https://github.com/opensearch-project/opensearch-build/meta).

 ### Install GH